Pamper Yourself with 15 DIY Essential Oil Bath Bombs

-Like bath salts and lip scrubs, bath bombs are fairly easy to make at home and the essential oils in each recipe are more than just a whim.
+Like bath salts and lip scrubs, bath bombs are fairly easy to make at home, and the essential oils in each recipe are more than just a whim.
 While many want to know what are the most popular bath bomb scents?
-Instead, you should choose a bath bomb created for benefitting your skin, body, or mood.
+Instead, it would help if you chose a bath bomb created for benefitting your skin, body, or mood.

 P.S.
 Get a printable list of our favorite essential oils blends for bath bombs in Oily Chic Library.